by Cleveland Dietz | May 8, 2025 | Data, News, Policy, Reports

 This work was completed in collaboration with the Indiana Department of Health.
 It is our hope that this report can inform discussions and policies targeting medical education in Indiana.

-Read and download the project summary report below:
+Read and download the project summary report below or find the full report here.

 The Bowen Center’s Assistant Director for Data and Research Sierra Vaughn recently spoke in a panel of experts on the intersection of addiction and policy.
 This was part of a webinar titled Reflections and Insight on Response to a Public Health Crisis: The Addictions Grand Challenge.